Lin Dan: 2015: Fourth Asian title and Fifth Sudirman Cup

-2016
+2016: Sixth All England title

 In March, Lin defeated Taiwan's Chou Tien-Chen in three hard games to clinch his seventh men's singles title at the German Open.
-A week after this win, Lin regained his All England title in Birmingham England, giving him his 6th victory at this prestigious event.
+A week after this win, Lin regained his All England title in Birmingham, giving him his 6th victory at this prestigious event.
 In impressive form, he beat compatriot Tian Houwei 21–9, 21–10 in the final.

 In April, Lin Dan beat world No. 1 Chen Long in straight games to lift his sixth China Masters crown in Jiangsu, China.
-Here Lin showed his competitive mettle by coming from 11-16 behind in the second game to clinch the match 23-21.
+Here Lin showed his competitive mettle by coming from 11 to 16 behind in the second game to clinch the match 23–21.
 In June, however, he was stunned in second round of Indonesia Open by eighteen year old Jonatan Christie.

 At the 2016 Rio Summer Olympics, Lin sailed through his group round robin to qualify for the main draw.
-In the quarterfinals he was tested by India's Srikanth Kidambi, but pulled through 21-18 in the third game.
-This set up a semifinal confrontation with long-time rival Lee Chong Wei which drew great fan interest as the players, both in their thirties, were assumed to be near retirement.
-In another epic match Lee was finally able to reverse past Olympic and World Championship losses to Lin and prevail, 15–21, 21–11, 22–20.
+In the quarter-finals he was tested by India's Srikanth Kidambi, but pulled through 21–18 in the third game.
+This set up a sem-ifinals confrontation with long-time rival Lee Chong Wei which drew great fan interest as the players, both in their thirties, were assumed to be near retirement.
+In another epic match Lee was finally able to reverse past Olympic and World Championship losses to Lin and prevailed, 15–21, 21–11, 22–20.
 But Lee's quest for Olympic gold after two silver medals ended with a disappointing finale, as he was beaten in two close games by Lin's compatriot Chen Long.
 In the bronze medal match, Lin played Denmark's Viktor Axelsen.
 After taking the first set 21–15, the two-time Olympic champion lost the next two and the match with a scoreline of 21–15, 10–21, 17–21.
 After the Rio Olympics, he skipped all international tournaments for the remainder of the year.